 Does your water heater smell like it’s burning?

-A burning smell coming from your water heater is a sign of a component failing or overheating.
+A burning smell coming from your water heater is often a sign of one of the components overheating or failing.

 Do not ignore these smells as they indicate a potential fire risk with your water heater.

 If you’ve traced a burning odor back to your water heater, check out this guide to learn the cause.